sunilkumar-js/Lunar-Landing/README.md

 Problem statement : Space ship starts at top center with random initial force applied.
 It needs to be landed between the flags (home) using three engines.

+Here the state space ( variables that determine the current poisition of our spacecraft are :
+- Location of the spacecraft in horizontal and vertical direction ( x ,y)
+- Linear Velocities in the horizontal and vertical direction (u,v)
+- Angle at which our spacecraft is aligned
+- Angular velocity of our spacecraft

+Possible action our spacecraft can take are :
+- Fire Left engine
+- Fire right engine
+- Fire Main engine (down engine)
+- Do Nothing

+Essentially reinforcement learning boils down to learning a function , which takes state space as input and outputs which engine to fire so that our spacecraft lands at target pad.

 <img src="/images/RL diagram.png" width="400" height="250"/>